 Soldier will provide Leadership with documentation showing all future appointments prior to attending appointments.

 Soldier will provide appointment slips confirming that Soldier attended appointment.

 Soldier will be located at his Barracks, room 102, Bldg.
 8488 at 0515 on Duty days for room inspection from Leadership until 20 April 2018.

-I realize that a few incidents over a short period do not adequately describe or represent your character or service.
-And I know that you have made a number of significant positive accomplishments in the past.
-However, insubordination will not be tolerated.
+I realize that a few incidents over a short period do not completely describe or represent your character.
+And I know that you have made a number of significant positive contributions to the unit in the past.
+However, dishonesty, lying, making false statements, and insubordination cannot and will not be tolerated.

 I will coordinate with the Platoon Sergeant, First Sergeant and the Commander to determine the best course of action for a Soldier in this situation.
 I will monitor behavior and performance.
 I will be available for counseling at any time.